Tips about traveling to Machu Picchu and joining Machu Picchu Tours:

 If you buy a combination ticket for Machu Picchu + Huayna Picchu you will be allowed a total of 6 hours for your visit.

-To prevent that too many visitors will climb the small and steep trails to the top of Huayna Picchu at the same moment, the 400 visitors are split in 2 groups:
+To prevent that too many visitors will climb the small and steep trails to the top of Huayna Picchu at the same moment, the 400 visitors are split in 4 groups of 100 visitors each: The first 100 visitors can enter between: 6:00 am – 7:00 am.
+The second 100 visitors can enter between: 7:00 am – 8:00 am the third groups can enter the Huayna Picchu Mountain between 8:00 am and 9:00 am and the last group between 10:00 am and 11:00 am.

 Visitors must sign in and out of the trek at the control post, at the start of the trail head.

-Technically this ticket can also be interesting for those who want to spend more time on the archeological site of Machu Picchu.
+Technically a ‘Mountain Ticket’ can also be interesting for those who want to spend more time on the archeological site of Machu Picchu.
 A combination ticket cost around 16 US$ more than a normal ticket, but it gives you 2 more hours on the site.
-It allows you for example to first visit Machu Picchu, then and enter Huayna Picchu at 11:00 am.

 Climbing the Machu Picchu Mountain

-This mountain is higher (3082 m), but the trail is less steep.
+This mountain is higher (3082 m), but the trail is a little less steep.
 It takes about an hour and 30 min. to get to the top and 75 min. to go back down.
 The views along the way are great and depending on the season, you can also find several special orchid species along the trail.
+In this video from July 2023 you can see how we climbed the Machu Picchu Mountain and visited Machu Picchu.

 Visitors must sign in and out of the trek at the control post, at the start of the trail head.
 The new rules state that the time to complete the trek is approximately 4 hours and the maximum time to visit the archeological site of Machu Picchu + the mountain is a total of 7 hours.
 All visitors must have left the trek by 15:00 h.